whosramos/React-Props/README.md

 );
 ```

 Many people refer to this as **slot pattern** in React.
-You can find a working minimal project on [GitHub](https://github.com/the-road-to-learn-react/react-slot-pattern-example).
 And again, that's how composition in React shines.
 You don't need to touch the Profile component.
 Moreover, you don't need to pass props, in this case the user, multiple levels down the component tree, but rather pass it to the slotted components.

 # Children as a Function